Here’s the ultimate Ubud travel guide from contributors Sarah and James.

 Sweet Orange Warung, is a quiet gem surrounded by paddy fields, only a 10-minute walk from the hustle and bustle of central Ubud.
 The food is amazing and the avocado & beetroot smoothie is so tasty, we craved it the whole week, so went back again.

 Coffee lovers head to Kafe, where you’ll find delicious coffee and the usual Ubud ‘digital nomads’.
-For a healthy (and Instagram worthy) smoothie bowl, head to Yellow Flower Cafe, a quaint cafe tucked away on a hill surrounded by greenery.
+For a healthy (and Instagram-worthy) smoothie bowl, head to Yellow Flower Cafe, a quaint cafe tucked away on a hill surrounded by greenery.
 We have to say it – this was the best smoothie bowl we’ve ever had!

-The Arts In Ubud – An Ubud Guide
+The Arts in Ubud

 It’s hard not to feel inspired in Ubud.
 Artistic talent from all over the world is drawn here to learn from others and to share with anyone who will listen/watch.